LAGameStudio/AtariVCSGML/README.md

 	* If you are using a post-acquisition version of "Opera's YoyoGames GameMaker Studio" (or any version past 2.3.4)
  	* If you can SSH into your AtariVCS or would like to try
  	* If you can SSH/SCP into your AtariVCS or an Ubuntu box, or would like to try
+	* You don't plan on supporting the Atari Classic Controller, or are willing to use our work-around (see "Notes on the Classic Controller Workaround" at the end of this document)
 * (Fallback) Backdating to GameMaker IDE 2.3.5.589 and Runtime: 2.3.5.458 (or nearby, available on the GameMaker older versions download page)
 	* Instructions are in a document available here, which also contains other useful tips about building for the Atari VCS: https://docs.google.com/document/d/1bPASvw89fePhV7ctHreugoftrYLlXfnBR53zCI7MUC8/edit?usp=drive_link
 	* Apolune 2, the first game written for AtariVCS to use GameMaker, had to backport to IDE 2.3.5.589 / Runtime 2.3.5.458
 	* You MUST have a "Legacy account Login", not the Opera One Login.
+	* You will be able to write natively for the Atari Modern Controller and the Classic
 	* If you are starting a new project,
  	* or your project is simple and can be easily rebuilt from a collection of files and scripts,
   	* and don't mind going back to that version.
 This version is fine but may not have all of the fixes.